 One of the most versatile dog backpack carriers on the market is the Natuvalle 6-in-1.
 As you probably guessed from the name, it has a variety of different functions – including both front and back facing carrier modes – making it a handy purchase for dogs that travel a lot.

-Let's start with the various functions.
-Aside from being a backpack, it can also be used as a car seat crate, shoulder bag and hand bag carrier.
-It's also approved for under-seat use on most airlines, according to the manufacturer, which is uncommon for a backpack.
+Let’s start with the various functions.
+Aside from being a backpack, it can also be used as a car seat crate (although it hasn’t been crash tested so I don’t recommend this), shoulder bag and hand bag carrier.
+It’s also approved for under-seat use on most airlines, according to the manufacturer, which is uncommon for a backpack.

 One of the great things about this product is that it also provides resting options for your pet.
 The interior has ventilation at either end and a fleece bed, so it’s comfortable to lay on.
 There’s also a door at the top if your pet prefers to stick his head out.
 A bonus is the tether, which prevents your dog escaping when you open the door.